• Skip to primary navigation

 1 - Cayenne Pepper

-Cayenne pepper, the sassy cousin of the red pepper family, is your go-to pal when red pepper flakes are MIA.
-This bold spice is a staple in cuisines around the world for its fiery punch.
-It doesn’t just bring the heat; it dances with a peppery and slightly sweet note, keeping your dishes light on the tongue but memorable in taste.
+It doesn't just bring the heat; it dances with a peppery and slightly sweet note, keeping your dishes light on the tongue but memorable in taste.

 Cayenne brings forth a more potent, direct heat compared to red pepper flakes, while the sweetness adds depth without being overpowering like other chili spices.
 It's less smoky than ancho chili but has a little more kick in its tiny bottle.

-Cayenne is intense, so when swapping for red pepper flakes, start with half the amount and adjust to taste.
-A quarter teaspoon of cayenne for every half teaspoon of red pepper flakes is a safe bet.
 In wet dishes like soups or sauces, blend the cayenne in the liquid before heating to ensure an even spread of heat.

 2 - Paprika

-Paprika, a European gem in the spice realm, is the chameleon of the pepper substitutes.
-From mild and sweet to hot and smoky, there’s a paprika for every cooking conundrum.
-Its rich red tones don’t just color your food; they add a layer of earthy depth that’s hard to resist.
+Its rich red tones don't just color your food; they add a layer of earthy depth that's hard to resist.

 Smoked paprika, or pimentón, is your closest flavor match to red pepper flakes, with a subtle hint of smokiness that adds an intriguing layer to dishes.
-Regular paprika is milder and slightly sweet, which can bring a different but delightful dimension to recipes.
+Regular paprika is milder and slightly sweet, which can bring a different but pleasant dimension to recipes.

 3 - Classic Crushed Red Pepper